An init system must be an init system

 It is my Linux of choice since I've had it with systemd.
 All my new linux installations are of this flavour, as I've become too accustomed to pacman (unless someday it depends on systemd-pacmand or something).
 This community spin will be discontinued, because the lead developer moved to Artix.

 A new alternative to the official Arch installation ISO is now available, along with its repositories, hosted on the same location as the original systemd-free repos.
 This will install a fresh OpenRC Arch system, which can be afterwards customized as needed.
 Read the installation instructions and profit.
 This project will also be discontinued, for the same reason as Manjaro-OpenRC's.

 Is a completely systemd-free Arch derivative.
-By its author's words, "Obarun is not a distribution, is not Archlinux.
+By its author's words, "Obarun is not a distribution, is not Arch Linux.
 Obarun is based on Arch Linux but with several changes."
 It uses the s6 supervision suite.

 You may contact us at Freenode, channels #openrc, #manjaro-openrc and #arch-openrc.